-Some of these events (notably ransomware attacks, hardware failure or natural disasters) can require the contents of a server to be completely reloaded, either onto the same or new hardware or into the cloud.
+Recovering after a ransomware attack, hardware failure or natural disaster can require a complete server reload and its contents.
+This can be either on the same or new hardware or into the cloud.

-If an organisation is using a file backup (rather than an image-based backup), it can take as much as three days to simply reload a server’s operating systems and any relevant applications.
+If organisation’s are using a file backup (rather than an image-based), it can take as much as three days to reload a server’s operating systems and any relevant applications.
 This is before the server is then ready to receive the backed-up files.
 For most organisations, this is downtime they cannot afford.

 In contrast, as data replication uses an image-based backup, the entire server can be reloaded to operate in the cloud within just a couple of hours.
-Businesses can be back up and running in no time, working as if nothing has happened.
+In terms of disaster recovery, businesses can be back up and running in no time, working as if nothing has happened.
 Meanwhile, if you choose to go back to a physical server, this can be prepared in the background with no impact on your work.